teemoney11/vacation-30a-jekyll/README.md

 # Vacation 30A Landing Page

 Welcome to the official repository for the **Vacation 30A** landing page, hosted on GitHub Pages and served through Cloudflare Pages.
-This project aims to provide a delightful online presence for the 5Tides vacation rental at Santa Rosa Beach, FL.
+This project aims to provide a delightful online presence for the 5Tides vacation rental at Santa Rosa Beach, FL just minutes from the beautiful sugary sand beaches of the Emerald Coast and the Gulf of Mexico.

 ## Table of Contents
 - [About](#about)